Kowts/cs50p_final_project/README.md

 ## Project Structure

+### Directories
+- `ui/`: Contains all user interface components.
+  - `dialogs/`: Dialog windows like login, registration, edit task, and preferences.
-- `main.py`: The entry point of the application, initializing the main window and event loop.
+  - `main_window.py`: The main window of the application.
+- `models/`: Data models and business logic.
-- `task_manager.py`: Contains the logic for task management operations and database interactions.
+  - `task_manager.py`: Manages tasks and database interactions.
-- `preferences_manager.py`: Manages user preferences and applies settings such as themes and window flags.
+  - `task_tracker.py`: Background task tracking logic.
+- `services/`: Services and managers for specific functionalities.
+  - `notification.py`: Manages sending notifications.
-- `login_dialog.py`: Handles user authentication and session initiation.
+  - `preferences.py`: Handles user preference settings.
+- `helpers/`: Utility functions and helpers.
-- `utils.py`: A collection of utility functions that aid in various operations like logging and password hashing.
+  - `utils.py`: Common utility functions used across the application.
+- `resources/`: Static resources like images and icons.

+### Key Components
+- `TaskTracker`: A background thread that periodically checks for and notifies about due tasks.
+- `TaskManager`: Central class for task-related operations and database management.
+- `MainWindow`: The primary window of the application, orchestrating various components.
+- `PreferencesDialog`: A dialog window for managing user preferences.
+- `EditTaskDialog`: A dialog window for creating and editing tasks.
+- `LoginDialog`: A dialog window for logging in to the application.
+- `RegistrationDialog`: A dialog window for registering a new user.
+- `NotificationService`: A service for sending notifications.
+- `PreferencesService`: A service for managing user preferences.

 ## Design Decisions

 ### User Authentication

-We implemented a login system to provide a personalized experience for each user.
-This decision was debated; however, the need for personalized task lists was a deciding factor.
+The login system implemented was to provide a personalized and secured experience for each user, the need for personalized task lists was a deciding factor.

 ### Task Persistence